Now the word of the Lord came to me, saying (Ezekiel 38:1 NASB 1995)

 They will gather together His elect.
-Elect means Christians.
-The chosen of God.
-God shall send forth his messengers, with the trumpet of the gospel – whatever he chooses: human messengers, or the angels themselves – and gather Christians into a place of safety, so that they shall not be destroyed with the Jews.
-Thus, Jesus is depicting a time when His disciples, His messengers, will go into the visible world, preach the gospel, and gather the “elect” into the church (Mathew 28:18–19).
-The “gathering together” of God’s elect here is not a reference to the end-time harvest but “to the world-wide growth of the church” that increased exponentially after the destruction of the temple and has been on-going since then to this present age.
-It is true that angels, trumpets, and the gathering of God’s elect shall be part of the final end (that is the Second Coming of Christ) is beyond question (1 Corinthians 15:52; 1 Thessalonians 4:16).
+Elect means believers who survived the destruction of Jerusalem.
+God shall send forth his messengers, with the trumpet of the gospel – whatever he chooses: human messengers, or the angels themselves – and gather Christians into a place of safety at this time, so that they shall not be destroyed with the Jews.
+The “gathering together” of God’s elect here is not a reference to the end-time harvest but the gathering of his people to safety (see also: Zechariah 14:1-21) and “to the world-wide growth of the church” that increased exponentially after the destruction of the temple and has been on-going since then to this present age.
+It is true that angels, trumpets, and the gathering of God’s elect shall be part of the final end (that is at the Second Coming of Christ) is beyond question (1 Corinthians 15:52; 1 Thessalonians 4:16).
 But the context of these verses points to the destruction of Jerusalem.

 From the four winds, from one end of the sky to the other.
 The phrase ‘from one end of the sky to the other’ does not indicate that the place of the action is in the sky (or heaven) above.
-The phrase often signifies nothing more than from the uttermost parts of the earth to the uttermost parts of heaven or “horizon to horizon”.
+The phrase often signifies nothing more than from the uttermost parts of the earth (land) to the uttermost parts of heaven or “horizon to horizon”.
 “If any of thine be driven out unto the outmost parts of heaven, from thence will the LORD thy God gather thee, and from thence will he fetch thee (Deuteronomy 30:4).
 Likewise Isaiah 45:22 says, “Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else.”
-Hence, this verse has no reference to Christ’s second coming but is prophetic of the time when salvation will be extended beyond the borders of Israel to outermost parts of the earth.
+Hence, this verse has no reference to Christ’s second coming but is prophetic of the time when safety will be extended to believers during the Roman siege, and salvation to all beyond the borders of Israel to outermost parts of the earth.
 In Luke 13:29, Jesus said, “And they shall come from the east, and from the west, and from the north, and from the south, and shall sit down in the kingdom of God.”
-Bringing together people from the four winds by God’s messengers is to show that the gospel dispensation will become universal in scope due to the fall of Judaism in A.D.
+Bringing together people from the four winds by God’s messengers is to show that the gospel dispensation will become universal in scope due to the fall of Jerusalem in A.D.
 70.

 “Now learn the parable from the fig tree: when its branch has already become tender and puts forth its leaves, you know that summer is near (Mathew 24:32)